Carnegie Mellon University

 PhD Student, Carnegie Mellon University, Department of Electrical and Computer Engineering

-E-mail: mmasud AT andrew.cmu.edu
+E-mail: bokyungs AT andrew.cmu.edu

 PhD Student, Carnegie Mellon University, Department of Electrical and Computer Engineering

-E-mail: xinyif AT andrew.cmu.edu
+Email: dnoronha AT andrew.cmu.edu

 PhD Student, Carnegie Mellon University, Department of Electrical and Computer Engineering

 M.Sc.
-(2019) and B.Sc.
-(2016) in Mechanical Engineering, Korea Institute of Science and Technology (KAIST).
+(2023) and B.Sc.
+(2021) in Electrical and Electronic Engineering, Bangladesh University of Engineering and Technology

-bafriedm AT andrew.cmu.edu
+Email: tashfiqa AT andrew.cmu.edu